Phiale Painter

 The Phiale Painter, also known as Boston Phiale Painter, was a painter of the Attic red-figure style.
 He was active around 460 to 430 BC.
 The Phiale Painter is assumed to have been a pupil of the Achilles Painter.
 In contrast to his master, he liked to depict narrative scenes.
 He painted several large calyx kraters, often with two registers of figures; unlike his master, he seems to have preferred larger vessels in general.
 This is shown by his white-ground works, which are not well known, but more expressive than those of the Achilles Painter.
 Apart from a number of lekythoi, he painted two chalice kraters in white-ground technique, a rarity at the time.
 His themes may be partially influenced by contemporary theatre.
 His preferred name for kalos inscriptions is that of Euaion, son of Aeschylus.

-His conventional name is based on the fact that a painted phiale, a vase shape rarely equipped with figural depictions, is known from him.
+The Phiale Painter was named by John Beazley for a red-figure phiale with scenes of men entertained by a group of women, now in the Museum of Fine Arts, Boston.